dospore/avara-challenge/README.md

 I wasn't overly stoked with this build since I spent a lot of time and setup on my original idea and had to back track.
 Was a good learning process though.
 Learnt a lot about the v3 Portal and how that is intended to function and read the whitelist bridge proposals on the community page (and if I am not mistaken that it is set to be released in v4 instead now).

+I should note that I submitted this in one big commit because I revisited it at very sporadic points of the day.
+I was caught up in meeting a few people so did not have a whole lot of time.

 ## Setup
 I used my boilerplate code for this since it puts me in a position that I can start writing the challenge code straight away without having to do any setup.
 I sometimes use scaffold-eth for this but since I decided not to deploy any contracts for this challenge I went with my personal setup.